yazi-rs/yazi-rs.github.io/docs/faq.md

 ## Why can't I edit text files? {#why-cant-edit}

 Yazi defaults to using `$EDITOR` as the text editor for Linux/macOS.
 If you are unable to edit files, please check your Bash/Zsh/Fish configuration file for settings like `export EDITOR=vim`.
-You can also [change Yazi's text opener](/docs/configuration/yazi#opener) from `$EDITOR` to vim/nvim/nano.
+You can also [change Yazi's text opener](/docs/configuration/yazi#opener) from `$EDITOR` to vim/nvim/nano, etc.

 For Windows, there is no concept of `$EDITOR`, so users need to modify the text opener as needed.